Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Zeus.md

 For the Duration, you gain <mark style="background: #045B00A6;">15 Max Hp</mark>, and any creature that comes within range of you must roll an <mark style="background: #004A4CA6;">Agility</mark> saving roll or be struck by lightning for <mark style="background: #930000A6;">1d4</mark> [[Combat Mechanics#Magic Damage |magic damage]].
 This does not repeat if the creature stays in range of you next CT.
-If the creature rolled a 1, it is dealt <mark style="background: #930000A6;">1d8</mark> instead Additionally, you can cast Blink each turn while this boon is active.
+If the creature rolled a 1, it is dealt <mark style="background: #930000A6;">1d8</mark> instead Additionally, you can cast Blink each turn while this boon is active, and your weapon becomes a ***Charged Weapon ***.

 ------------------